Echo State Networks for Time Series Forecasting: Hyperparameter Sweep and Benchmarking

+For the benchmark analysis, we primarily use the R package \href{https://cran.r-project.org/web/packages/fable/index.html}{\lstinline|fable|} \citep{fable}, which provides a modern framework for automatic time series forecasting in R. Since the TBATS model is not implemented in \lstinline|fable|, we estimate this benchmark separately using the package \href{https://cran.r-project.org/web/packages/forecast/index.html}{\lstinline|forecast|} \citep{forecast}.
+For the remaining benchmark methods, the underlying forecasting algorithms are largely comparable across both packages; for example, \lstinline|fable::ARIMA()| and \lstinline|forecast::auto.arima()| both implement the Hyndman-Khandakar procedure for automatic ARIMA modeling \citep{Hyndman2008b}.

+In the benchmark analysis, the forecast accuracy of the benchmark methods listed in Table \ref{tab:benchmark-methods} is compared with the best-performing ESN configurations identified in the hyperparameter sweep.
+Specifically, these are ESN-0650 for the monthly data (AICc, \(\alpha = 1.0\), \(\rho = 0.9\), \(\tau = 0.4\)) and ESN-0306 (AIC, \(\alpha = 1.0\), \(\rho = 0.4\), \(\tau = 0.6\)) for the quarterly data.

-Tables \ref{tab:metrics-monthly} and \ref{tab:metrics-quarterly} summarize the results for the monthly and quarterly datasets regarding forecast accuracy and computational run-time.
+Tables \ref{tab:metrics-monthly} and \ref{tab:metrics-quarterly} summarize the results for the monthly and quarterly datasets regarding forecast accuracy and computational runtime.
 Forecast accuracy is measured based on the arithmetic mean and the median of the MASE and sMAPE across all the time series with the respective frequency.
-Computational run-time is reported in total run-time for the entire monthly or quarterly dataset and average run-time per time series, measured in seconds\footnote{Computational run-time was measured on a system equipped with an Intel Core i7-10510U CPU 1.80 GHz, 16 GB RAM, and a 64-bit operating environment.
+Computational runtime is reported in total runtime for the entire monthly or quarterly dataset and average runtime per time series, measured in seconds\footnote{Computational runtime was measured on a system equipped with an Intel Core i7-10510U CPU 1.80 GHz, 16 GB RAM, and a 64-bit operating environment.